simonk86/quivvia/README.md

 	-varimgLP
 	-meantraceHP
 	-meantraceLP
-	-PCAobj			% (array) of PCMobj objects
+	-PCAobj			% (array) of PCAobj objects
-	-ICAobj			% (array) of ICAobj objects
+	-ICAobj			% currently not used, ICAobj stored as child of PCAobj

 PCAobj
 	-parent